inariksit/cgexp/README.md

 TEMPLATE NounCtx = (-1 S1 LINK 2 S2) ;
 ```

-For each tag in the automaton's alphabet, we form a CG template.
-For this particular automaton, it's fairly straightforward: a determiner can be surrounded by `s0` and `s1`, and so on.
-But if we had another transition with the symbol `det`, we'd add that into our template: `TEMPLATE DetCtx = (-1 S0 LINK 2 S1) OR (-1 someState LINK 2 otherState)`.
+For each tag in the automaton's alphabet, we create a CG template.
+For this particular automaton, it's very straightforward: a determiner can be surrounded by `(s0-->s1)`, adjective by `(s1-->s1)`, and a noun by `(s1-->s2)`.
+If we had a larger automaton, with another transition on the symbol `det`, we would add that into our template like this: `TEMPLATE DetCtx = (-1 S0 LINK 2 S1) OR (-1 someState LINK 2 otherState)`.

 ```
 TEMPLATE S0Ctx = (-1 >>> LINK 2 1 Det) ;